 Availability and restrictions: Not available in Massachusetts, Mississippi, Nebraska, or Nevada

-LendingPoint offers personal loans to a variety of borrowers, including those with low incomes.
-You can get approved for a loan as long as you have a minimum annual income of $25,000.
-This income can come from your job, retirement benefits, or any other sources.
-A LendingPoint personal loan can make sense if you’re just starting out in your career or living on a fixed retirement income.
+LendingPoint offers personal loans to various borrowers, including those with low incomes.
+You can get approved for a loan with a minimum annual income of $25,000.
+This income can come from your job, retirement benefits, or other sources.
+A LendingPoint personal loan can make sense if you start your career or live on a fixed retirement income.

 LendingPoint Pros and Cons